Transvelo/docs/gitbook/bewear/the_theme/README.md

 ### Customization Options

 **Bewear** can be customized easily using **Redux Framework** and **Customizer**.
 It has a powerful theme options panel via Redux and can easily integrate most of its options with WP's native Customizer.
-The theme also bundles custom tailored version of revolutionary **Visual Composer** which allows users to build various page layouts with minimum effort.
+The theme also bundles custom tailored version of revolutionary **King Composer** which allows users to build various page layouts with minimum effort.

 * Fully Customizable design and layout
-* **Visual Composer** Drag-and-drop page builder bundled ( Save $34 )
 * **Revolution Slider** bundled ( Save $19 )
 * **Visual Attributes** bundled
 * Easily change look and feel